 CoroutineScope.
 In our simple examples, the scope is provided by

-runBlocking, but in bigger applications, it is either constructed by us (we will explain how to do it in the chapter Constructing coroutine scope) or provided by the framework we use (for instance Ktor on a backend or Android KTX on Android).
+runBlocking, but in bigger applications it is either constructed by us (we will explain how to do this in the Constructing coroutine scope chapter) or it is provided by the framework we use (for instance, Ktor on a backend or Android KTX on Android).
 Once the first builder is started on a scope, other builders can be started on the scope of the first builder, and so on.
 This is in essence how our applications are structured.

-There is one problem though: What about suspending functions?
+There is one problem though: what about suspending functions?
 We can suspend there, but we do not have any scope.
-Passing it as an argument is not a good solution (as we will see in the chapter Scoping functions).
-Instead, we should use
+Passing scope as an argument is not a good solution (as we will see in the Scoping functions chapter).
+Instead, we should use the

-Imagine, that in some repository function, you need to asynchronously load two resources, for example user data and a list of articles.
-Then you want to return only those articles that should be seen by the user.
+Imagine that in some repository function you need to asynchronously load two resources, for example user data and a list of articles.
+In this case, you want to return only those articles that should be seen by the user.
 To call

 async, we need a scope, but we don't want to pass it to a function6.
 To create a scope out of a suspending function, we use the

-coroutineScope is just a suspending function, creating a scope for its lambda expression.
+coroutineScope is just a suspending function that creates a scope for its lambda expression.
 The function returns whatever is returned by the lambda expression (like

 coroutineScope is a standard function we use when we need a scope inside a suspending function.
 It is really important.
-The way it is designed is perfect for this use case, but to analyze it, we first need to learn a bit about context, canceling, and exception handling.
-This is why the function will be explained in detail later, in a dedicated chapter (Scoping functions).
+The way it is designed is perfect for this use case, but to analyze it we first need to learn a bit about context, cancelling, and exception handling.
+This is why the function will be explained in detail later in a dedicated chapter (Coroutine scope functions).

 We can also start using the suspending main function together with